 Hi, my name is Calvin K. Lau, and I am a PhD candidate with the UCI plasma theory group led by Prof. Zhihong Lin.

-My research is focused on microturbulence and transport phenomena in fusion plasmas in FRCs (field-reversed configuration) using our group’s in-house turbulence simulation code, GTC (gyrokinetic toroidal code.. although “gyrokinetic” does not cover the total of what it can do now) as well as ANC (a new code.. which a former-student-now-collaborating-scientist and I have been developing).
+My research is focused on microturbulence and transport phenomena in fusion plasmas in FRCs (field-reversed configuration) using our group’s in-house turbulence simulation code, GTC (gyrokinetic toroidal code.. although “gyrokinetic” does not cover the total of what it can do now) as well as ANC (a new code which I have been co-developing with Dr. Dan Fulton).
 My work on FRC plasmas is currently funded via the Norman Rostoker Fellowship.